 Global Shapers Skills

-Our learning activities are structured around our community’s five core leadership values, including: passion, integrity, service, cooperation and commitment.
+Our learning activities are also structured around the Community’s five core leadership values, including: passion, integrity, service, cooperation and commitment.
+These values provide the foundation for how we lead, collaborate and create impact throughout our journey as Global Shapers.

 Develop Youth Leaders